jsboss5/BrickBreaker/README.md

 1. If you press powerup key (P) and there is already a power up droppign than it stops the one that is dropping in the middle of the screen

-Extra credit: We added cut screens for before the game starts, in between each of the levels, and after the user wins.
-We also added buttons there too to allow for a more interactive experience.

 ### Notes/Assumptions